krishna2/krishna2.github.io/vyasa.md

 At this point if you are wondering how come MB has so much, it is not without reason that it is the longest epic comprising 100,000+ shlokas (verses) and just for an idea for comparison of the size alone that would be six times the length of the Iliad and Odyssey combined.

 There is a saying that goes “BharatO panchamO Vedaha” that Mahabharatha is the Fifth Veda.
-There is another saying that praises it as “Na Bharatha Na Bharatha'' - what did not happen in Mahabharata did not happen anywhere since it seems to have an outline of every plot one can think of.
+There is another saying that praises it as “Na Bharatha Na Bharatha" - what did not happen in Mahabharata did not happen in India since it seems to have an outline of every plot one can think of.

 Vyasa in addition to writing Mahabharatha also did a few other things.
 - His very name Vyasa itself means “compiler”.
 There were 1000s of various works and he compiled them as the Four Vedas : Rig, Yajur, Sama and Atharva).
 - Each Veda has four sections : Samhitas, Brahmanas, Aranyakas and Upanishads.
 The first three are considered Karma Kandam (section where it is about Action) and the last is considered Knowledge (since it is last, these are also called Veda-anta : Vedas’ end sections : Vedanta).
 - There are roughly about 12 systems that were prevailing - these are called Darshanas (visions) of various founders / sages.
-Vyasa’s vision is Uttar Mimamsa - the final one that overrides all other interpretations and to logically consolidate the findings, he wrote the Brahma Sutras which are 550+ aphorisms. (each is a single line with as few words and letters as possible).
+Vyasa’s vision is Uttara Mimamsa - the final one that overrides all other interpretations and to logically consolidate the findings, he wrote the Brahma Sutras which are 550+ aphorisms. (each is a single line with as few words and letters as possible).
 - Further he wrote Puranas - which literally means “what happened in olden times” or we can call it History.
 Of which there are 18 big ones - adding about to 450,000 verses or more.
 - The most famous of this is of course “Bhagavatham” which amongst many other things has the life history of Lord Krishna.
 - Shiva puranam, Skanda puranam … and many others.